nim-lang/Nim/doc/manual.rst

                           # regex, stored in a global variable

   precompiledRegex(paramStr(1)) # Error, command-line options
-                                # are not computable during
+                                # are not constant expressions
-                                # semantic analysis

 For the purposes of code generation, all static params are treated as